ruuda/blog/posts/rcl-patch.md

 Running this through `rcl evaluate --format=toml` will produce the same toml as before, minus the comment.
-With [imports], we can now split out the automation-managed parts:
+With [imports], we can split out the automation-managed parts:

 <pre><code class="sourceCode"><span class="co">// kubernetes_version.json:</span>
 <span class="st">"1.29.0"</span>